The Most Popular Trending Instagram Reels Songs (January 2026)

 • Pay attention to Instagram’s recommendations: While marketers might know this, it’s worth noting that there’s an arrow next to trending Instagram songs on the Reels Explore page that tells you if an audio is trending, and recommend related trending audio for you to use.

-Celebrate the holidays and ring in the New Year with these trending songs.
+Enter the New Year with these trending Instagram Reels songs.

 Last Christmas (509K Reels)